TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

    Begin the scope of a prefix-URI Namespace mapping.

-   The information from this event is not necessary for normal Namespace
+   The information kutoka this event is not necessary for normal Namespace
    processing: the SAX XML reader will automatically replace prefixes for element and attribute names when the ``feature_namespaces`` feature is enabled (the default).